 Google Lens allows you to use your camera on any device to identify a range of objects.
-Use it to translate text, or copy full pages from books onto the computer.
+Use it to translate text or copy total pages from books onto the computer.

 Utilise Google Lens by using it in the classroom to scan equations.
-This will open up explainer videos, available for Maths, Chemistry, and Physics lessons.
+This will open up explainer videos for Maths, Chemistry, and Physics lessons.
 You can even use it to identify plants and animals!

 10. Kids A-Z

 Kids A-Z includes various interactive videos and activities for students.
-The app gives you access to hundreds of books, exercises, and other resources that support reading skills.
+The app gives you hundreds of books, exercises, and other resources supporting reading skills.
 The app is free to download, but if you want to access the Raz-Kids Science A-Z and Headsprout content then it will require a paid subscription.

 Other Digital Tools

 Those are our top ten options, but that doesn’t cover all the digital classroom tools!
 There’s an application for every need, so if the options above weren’t what you were looking for, these are the next tools to try…